‘Teen Mom 2’ Chelsea Houska Quits Her Job To Be A Full-Time Mom

 As for her future, Chelsea Houska’s dad, Randy Houska, weighed in on her new role as a full-time mom and said that she is keeping her license up to date in case she ever wants to go back to her job as an esthetician or needs to for financial reasons.

 Chelsea Houska and Cole DeBoer began dating one another in 2014 and moved in together in 2015.
 From there, they became engaged and as their planning continued, Houska announced they were expecting their first child together.
-While many assumed this may sidetrack their wedding plans, Houska and DeBoer moved forward with their October 2016 wedding date and in January of this year, their first child arrived (Houska is also mom to Aubree from her past relationship with Lind).
+While many assumed this may sidetrack their wedding plans, Houska and DeBoer moved forward with their October 2016 wedding date and in January of this year, their first child arrived, Houska is also mom to Aubree from her past relationship with Lind.

 Chelsea Houska and Cole DeBoer have shared a number of photos in the weeks since welcoming baby Watson and there have also been several online videos shared of the baby and his family.